 7. Is our impact sustainable?

-Most cross-sector partnerships are focused on how to make an impact in the immediate future.
+Most cross-sector partnerships are focused on how to get results in the immediate future.
 But, ultimately, the partnership’s legacy relies on making a lasting impact.

 Long before you achieve success, you should be asking yourself, what’s next?
-Discuss early and often the plan for sunsetting, scaling, or transitioning the partnership after their engagement is over.
+Discuss early and often the plan for sunsetting, scaling, or transitioning the partnership after the current phase of engagement is over.
 If possible, bake this plan into your initial partnership design, even if the plan evolves over time (and it will).